 Options for Instructional Spaces and Modes

-Per the FAQs from the Dean’s Office, below are some options for your consideration.
+Per the Dean’s Office, below are some options for your consideration.

 - In-person teaching in the classroom on campus